valery-webb/js-ui-templates/README.md

   * Watch less by command 'grunt run-less'

 2. Use:
-  * Just clone this repo and run index.html
+  * Just clone this repo and run index.html via localhost

 <hr />
 compatibility: IE8+